 About the Artist

-Bill received a 2006 GAP to help defray the cost of mixing sessions with a studio engineer.
-Horist is currently working in collaboration with other artists towards the completion of a new set of music that he describes as “…the sum of my total experience as an artist, composer, arranger, conductor, director and producer.”
+Bill received 2006 GAP Award funding to help defray the cost of mixing sessions with a studio engineer.
+He is currently working in collaboration with other artists towards the completion of a new set of music that he describes as “…the sum of my total experience as an artist, composer, arranger, conductor, director, and producer.”
 He hopes the new compositions will be released in the fall of 2007.

 Information included above was provided by artist at the time of application.